Cherie Heslington

 Chief Executive Officer

-Cherie Sibosado is a Nyikina and Bardi woman from the West Kimberley region of Western Australia and has extensive family and community networks across the region.
+Cherie Heslington is a Nyikina and Bard woman from the West Kimberley region, WA, who has extensive family and community networks across the region.
 Cherie has over 20 years’ experience in community leadership, management, governance, development and services, over 15 years in facilitation, training (non-accredited) and mentoring; and holds a Diploma in Leadership & Management.

 Cauline Masuda